For The Catastrophically Injured

 It is distinct from other U.S. military appreciation days in that it is named for an American military hero and specifically honors American service members and their allies who are serving, were wounded or perished in the ongoing conflict.

-Entitled ‘United in Spirit 2021, American Tribute 10’, it received a letter of commendation from the 46th president of the United States, Joe Biden who is also commander-in-chief of the US Armed Forces, praising the Gene Vance Jr. Foundation’s efforts aimed at improving the quality of life for wounded veterans.
+Entitled ‘United in Spirit 2021, American Tribute 10’, it received a letter of commendation from the 46th President of the United States, Joe Biden who is also commander-in-chief of the US Armed Forces, praising the Gene Vance Jr. Foundation’s efforts aimed at improving the quality of life for wounded veterans.

 It brought together national government leaders, military leaders, education leaders, religious leaders, musical performers as well as those on the frontlines of the pandemic.

 Official observances are proclaimed annually on May 18 in the City of Morgantown, West Virginia in a citywide ceremony that includes official proclamations, state and local governmental and military leadership addresses and greetings, wreath laying memorializing the names of fallen soldiers from West Virginia, guest speakers and participation from national organizations, musical performances and events to raise awareness for those wounded in the conflict.
-The day is organized annually by the Gene Vance Jr. Foundation, State of West Virginia, the West Virginia Army National Guard, City of Morgantown and Vance Memorials nationwide and